Canker Sores: 7 Common Causes, How to Treat & Home Remedies

 It is common for mouth sores to appear when braces are put on.
 This is because friction from the hardware on the oral mucose can cause small cuts and lesions, leading to the growth of a canker sore.
 Even though it causes great discomfort, you should continue to maintain dental hygiene.

-What to do: If you experience canker sores as a result of braces, you should visit a dentist for assessment.
+How to treat: If you experience canker sores as a result of braces, you should visit a dentist for assessment.
 The doctor may recommend that you use protective wax on the braces and that you clean the lesion well to avoid infections.

 2. Nutritional deficiencies